Fink truss: Design

 It is identified by the presence of multiple diagonal members projecting down from the top of the end posts at a variety of angles.
 These diagonal members extend to the bottom of each of the vertical members of the truss with the longest diagonal extending to the center vertical member.
 Many Fink trusses do not include a lower chord (the lowest horizontal member).
 This gives the bridge an unfinished saw-toothed appearance when viewed from the side or below, and makes the design very easy to identify.
-If the bridge deck is carried along the bottom of the truss (called a through truss) or if a lightweight lower chord is present, identification is made solely by the multiple diagonal members emanating from the end post tops.
+If the bridge deck is carried along the bottom of the truss (called a through truss) or a lightweight lower chord is present, identification is made solely by the multiple diagonal members emanating from the end post tops.

-An Inverted Fink Truss has a bottom chord without a top chord.
+An inverted Fink truss has a bottom chord without a top chord.

 Notable examples

-Only two Fink Truss bridges remain intact in the United States.
+Only two Fink truss bridges remain intact in the United States.
 Neither bridge is in its original location.

 The Zoarville Station Bridge consists of one of the original three spans of a through truss of Fink design built in 1868 by Smith, Latrobe and Company of Baltimore, Maryland.
 It originally carried Factory Street over the Tuscarawas River in Tuscarawas County, Ohio.
 In 1905 one span of the structure was relocated to Conotton Creek where it is now a pedestrian only crossing.
 It is listed on the National Register of Historic Places, documented by the Historic American Engineering Record and carries the Zoar Valley Trail, the intrastate Buckeye Trail, and the interstate North Country Trail.

 A 56 foot long single span deck truss of Fink design was built in 1870 to carry trains of the Atlantic, Mississippi and Ohio Railroad (later Norfolk and Western Railway, now Norfolk Southern Railway).
 The original location of this structure is unknown.
 In 1893 it was relocated to carry Old Forest Road over the Norfolk and Western in Lynchburg, Virginia, and in 1985 the structure was again relocated to Riverside Park in the City of Lynchburg to preserve the historic structure for future generations.
 It now carries pedestrians only.

 A third bridge, the Fink-Type Truss Bridge, survived in Clinton Township, New Jersey until it was destroyed by a traffic accident in 1978.